Kazakh War of Independence: Course of the war

 In the mid 1460s, the Oirats raided the Uzbek Khanate again.
 Janibek Khan took advantage the situation by leading the Kazakhs into the Uzbek Khanate as well.
-Abu'l-Khayr Khan refused to recognize Janibek's claim over the land and in response, he sent an expedition force in 1468 to oppose the Kazakhs but died on the way.
+Abu'l-Khayr Khan refused to recognize Janibek's claim over the central steppe.
+In response, he sent an expedition force in 1468 to oppose the Kazakhs but died on the way.
 After his death, he was succeeded by Yadgar Khan, who died a year later of old age.
 Abu'l-Khayr's son, Haider Sultan, faced a more powerful opposition after assuming power which included Ibak of the Khanate of Sibir, Musa Mirza of the Nogai Horde, and Yamgurchi, the son of Yadgar Khan.
 From 1470 to 1471, Haider lost most of territorial possessions.
 In 1471, Ahmed Khan appeared with his troops in the east of the Uzbek Khanate, claiming the region Khwarezm as his.
 Haider Sultan was then taken by surprise from Ibak and killed.
-Ahmed then took a military campaign against Russia, thus allowing Abu’l-Khayr's grandchildren to escape believing that they weren't dangerous.
+Ahmed then took a military campaign against Russia, thus allowing Abu'l-Khayr's grandchildren to escape believing that they weren't dangerous.
 One of them was Muhammad Shaybani.
 Before Haider's death, Shaybani tried to regain control over the Syr Darya cities.
 In the beginning of 1470, with the help of Timurids he managed to capture fortresses on the Syr Darya with the goal of taking Syghnaq.
 However, that same year, the Kazakhs began their counter-offense.
 Mahmud, the eldest son of Janibek, took Sozaq while Erenshy had managed to capture Sawran where he faced and defeated Shaybani thus forcing him to flee back to Bukhara.